Research - Modern Phytomorphology ( 2025) Volume 19, Issue 3

 What to do about it?

 Unfortunately, to survive the Russian assault, we have to resist with artillery of our own.
 Then, facing a cratered and polluted landscape, we need to level it and restore the soils.
 The black earth was created by grassland and earthworms.
-Therefore, we propose a national program of land reclamation, as demonstrated by Professors Uzbek and Kharytonov (Uzbek et al., 1975; Kharytonov et al., 2018; Mytsyk, et al., 2024; Shevchenko et al., 2024) simply by growing crops [Mytsyk, et al., 2024] but accelerated by a national program of filling the craters with sewage sludge – that will replace the humus, feed the worms, solve several problems at once – and we shall have the last laugh.
+Therefore, we propose a national program of land reclamation, as demonstrated by Professors Uzbek and Horobets, 1975 and Kharytonov, et al. 2018, simply by growing crops but accelerated by a national program of filling the craters with sewage sludge-that will replace the humus, feed the worms, and solve several problems at once-and we shall have the last laugh (Mytsyk O, et al. 2024).

 Conclusions